Skip to content

 The Free Plan($0)

-if you choose Wix’s free package, you will get:
+If you choose Wix’s free package, you will get:

 • Your website URL is displayed on a Wix subdomain.